harrisongoeldner/mac-setup/Utilities.md

 ## Fantastical

 For some, seeing the calendar and being able to interact with it from the Menu bar is absolutely essential.
+In addition, the natural language processing is absolutely amazing.
+There is also a great Alfred workflow to quickly add events to the calendar using this natural language processing.

 ## Bartender